giogodo/MaidenLands/README.md

 Maiden Lands is filled with magic and monsters, both as humans and beasts.

 The year is 1106, one after the other, Saxon kingdoms have fallen to Nordic invasions.
 Saxon cities have been ravaged and plundered by pagans, populations killed and enslaved.
-Those who have taken refuge in deep forests have found themselves and their families amongst monsters and magic.
+Those who took refuge in deep forests have found themselves and their families amongst monsters, magic and outlaws, with no food and security.
+A

+However a becon of hope remians, a coastal city to the very end of MaidenLands, she is injured but sill resists to both the pagans and monsters.
+It serves as a symbol of hope and light to all the resistance movements spread across MaidenLands

 ## Goals
 The goal of this project is to create an immersive medieval fantasy world with a rich story, background, history and amazing art work, landscapes and vistas